-Even after being in the field for one short year, it can be difficult to remember what it is like to be a veterinary client.
+No matter how long you've been in the field, it can be difficult to remember what it is like to be a veterinary client.
 This is a reminder to all veterinary professionals across the globe that our clients can't always wrap their heads around what we do and how much we know.

 1. Pets and Family

 It comes naturally to us to think of pets as a member of the family.
 But not everyone lets their dog sleep in bed with them, or talks in baby voices to their cat (shocking, I know).

 It's important for us to realize that not every client will treat their pets like family and some members of the family will be more involved with their pets' health than others.
 It is not a time to judge, but a time to educate and offer the participating family member as much information as possible.
 These are the types of clients you may not see very often and could very well benefit from follow up phone calls.

 Just remember all the hours you spent learning about fleas, ticks, worms, mites and other parasites.
 You know the lifecycle, the intermediary host, the prevention, the zoonotic potential and the treatment.
 Our clients did not spend the same amount of time learning about each parasite and the role they play in their pets' health.